evangoer/mocha-unit-testing/README.md

 # Mocha Test Skeleton

-This repo demonstrates how to run mocha + expect.js unit tests in the browser, with tests written in BDD (Behavior Driven Development) style.
+This repo demonstrates how to run mocha + expect.js unit tests in the browser or headlessly, with tests written in BDD (Behavior Driven Development) style.

 It uses: